catalystcalifornia/RaceCounts/README.md

 df_lf <- filter(df, race != 'total')
 ```

 Not all data sources report Asian and Pacific Islander data separately.
-Duplicate the rows that contain combined Asian-Pacific Islander (API) data, then relabel one set of the duplicated rows as Asian, and the other as Pacific Islander.
-Delete the original API rows, and bind the newly created Asian and Pacific Islander rows back to the main dataframe.
+Duplicate the rows that contain combined Asian-Pacific Islander (API) data, then relabel one set of the duplicated rows as Asian, and the other as Native Hawaiian / Pacific Islander.
+Delete the original API rows, and bind the newly created Asian and Native Hawaiian / Pacific Islander rows back to the main dataframe.
 ```
 # duplicate API rows, assigning one set race_generic Asian and the other set PacIsl
   api_asian <- filter(df_lf, race_generic == 'api') %>% mutate(race_generic = 'asian')